$N$-detachable pairs in 3-connected matroids III: the theorem: Epilogue

 \subsection{Detachable pairs: the chain theorem}

 A \emph{spike} is a matroid on $2r$ elements, for some $r \ge 3$, with a partition $(L_1,L_2,\dotsc,L_r)$ of the ground set into pairs such that $L_i \cup L_j$ is a quad for all distinct $i,j\in \seq{r}$.
 Note that what we refer to as a spike is sometimes called a ``tipless spike''.
+A pair of elements $\{x_1,x_2\}$ in a matroid $M$ are \emph{detachable} if either $M/x_1/x_2$ or $M \backslash x_1 \backslash x_2$ is $3$-connected.
 Alan Williams proved the following chain theorem for detachable pairs in his Ph.D.\ thesis~\cite{Williams2015}.